-Calculate Social Security and Medicare FICA taxes for employees and self-employed workers.
-See employer/employee splits and 2025 wage base limits.
+Free FICA tax calculator.
+Calculate Social Security tax (6.2%), Medicare tax (1.45%), and Additional Medicare tax (0.9%) for employees and self-employed workers.
+See employer and employee share, annual wage base limits, and self-employment tax deduction.

 Enter your annual gross wages or salary — this is your total compensation before any deductions.